TheOdinProject/curriculum/javascript/organizing_your_javascript_code/es6_modules.md

 console.log(farewell); // "Bye bye, Odinite!"
 ```

-A file can both export something as a default export and any number of named exports.
+A file can both default export something and named export any number of other things at the same time.
 Confusingly enough, there isn't really a universally agreed-upon rule for when to use either, outside of the fact that a file can have multiple named exports but only one default export.
 When it comes to only needing to export a single thing from a module, some people prefer using a default export whereas some prefer using a single named export.
 Both work so use whatever works for you, or in the future, when working in a team, whatever your team prefers if they prefer a certain system.

 ```javascript
 // one.js